 - BS, Genetics, University of Wisconsin-Madison

-- Academic Staff—School of Medicine and Public Health, Pediatrics
+- Assistant Professor (CHS)—School of Medicine and Public Health, Pediatrics

 Kuhl A, Reiser C, Eickhoff J, Petty EM.
 (2014) Genetic counseling graduate student debt: impact on program, career and life choices.
 Journal of Genetic Counseling.
 23(5):824-37.